 This is an old post that I’ve updated a little each year and added new activities to it meaning that each year you’ll find even more ideas.

-As with all activities for toddlers you will need to supervise during these activities, especially as some of these activities contain small parts.
 As you’ll know, the toddler years are also those of great change and development so look for the ideas which suit your child and their interests and abilities and most of all, the things that they will find fun!

 You’ll also find more simple activities for toddlers at the end of this post.